Brexpiprazole

 • Serious Adverse Events: There was no significant difference in the incidence of serious adverse events or all-cause mortality between brexpiprazole and placebo in patients with Alzheimer’s disease.

-• Comparison with Other Drugs: Brexpiprazole demonstrated a better safety profile regarding falls and sedation compared to olanzapine in treating behavioral and psychological symptoms of dementia (BPSD), while also exhibiting fewer intolerability-related discontinuations than aripiprazole and quetiapine in major depressive disorder (MDD).
+• Comparison with Other Drugs: Brexpiprazole demonstrated a better safety profile regarding falls and sedation compared to olanzapine in treating behavioral and psychological symptoms of dementia (BPSD), while also exhibiting fewer intolerability-related discontinuations than aripiprazole and quetiapine in MDD.

-• Brexpiprazole was effective in managing schizophrenia, major depressive disorder (MDD), and behavioral and psychological symptoms of dementia (BPSD), with studies including a broad range of patients; optimal dosing in MDD was noted at 1-2 mg for a better risk-benefit balance, particularly in adults inadequately responsive to antidepressants.
+• Brexpiprazole was effective in managing schizophrenia, MDD, and behavioral and psychological symptoms of dementia (BPSD), with studies including a broad range of patients; optimal dosing in MDD was noted at 1-2 mg for a better risk-benefit balance, particularly in adults inadequately responsive to antidepressants.

 Product Monograph / Prescribing Information